Lordyphon2021/LordyLink-online-firmware-updater/README.md

 LordyLink will only start if the controller is connected. hot plug detection scans the connection every 2 seconds.
-GUI pushbuttons ( and dialogues ) kick of all described use cases in a seperate thread each. pushbuttons are set to inactive, once one of the threads starts to prevent erratic behaviour.
+GUI pushbuttons ( and dialogues ) kick off all described use cases in a seperate thread. pushbuttons are set to inactive, once one of the threads starts to prevent erratic behaviour.

 most of the business logic can be found in LordyLink.cpp and USBThread.cpp,